SumoLogic/sumologic-documentation/docs/reuse/apps/create-aws-s3-source.md

 #### Troubleshoot S3 Event Notifications

-**In the Sumo Logic UI under 'Log File Discovery', there is a red exclamation mark with the message 'Sumo Logic has not received a validation request from AWS'.**
+**In the Sumo Logic UI, under 'Log File Discovery', there is a red exclamation mark with the message 'Sumo Logic has not received a validation request from AWS'.**

 Steps to troubleshoot: